 Greenville, NY 12083

-Sunny Hill has the advantage of having two 18-hole golf courses and driving range on its property, in addition to the typical recreation amenities at family camps.
-The refreshed Greenville resort in the northern Catskills has been in existence since the 1920s and continues to welcome families every year.
-A large variety of housing units (100 in total) includes motel-like rooms with AC, private baths and cable TV.
-Lodges, cabins and two-room suites are also available, with a living room, pullout couch, and a kitchenette.
-On site facilities include an entertainment center with ping-pong, video games, and miniature golf; a lake for paddle-boating, tennis courts, a basketball court, a swimming pool, an exercise room, aerobics, yoga and fencing, and a volleyball court.
-Fishing is done on Lake Loree.
-Three meals are served each day in the dining hall and are included in the rates.
-During the summer, there is a children’s camp on weekday mornings to give adults a break.
-Evening activities include softball, live music, paddle boat races, and “just for fun” rides in any of the resort’s famous vehicles.
+Sunny Hill has the advantage of having two 18-hole golf courses and driving range on its property so you’ll see many golfing groups.
+In addition to the typical recreation at family camps, try Zumba, maybe kickball, yoga, a fishing tournament or bingo.
+This refreshed resort in the northern Catskills has been in existence since the 1920s.
+It continues to welcome families — many of them repeat visitors — every year.
+A large variety of housing includes motel-like rooms, lodges and cabins.
+Two-room suites are also available, with a living room, pullout couch and kitchenette.
+Other facilities include an entertainment center, a lake for paddle-boating, tennis and basketball courts, swimming pool, and the Viking Obstacle Course.
+Fishing is done on Lake Loree, where there are Friday Night Lake Parties.
+Three meals daily are included in the rates.
+Don’t miss a chance to try a “just for fun” ride in any of the resort’s famous vehicles, such as a tank and monster truck.